TSGCFO/Talencor-website/CLIENT_ACCESS_CODE_DOCUMENTATION.md

 ## What is the Client Access Code System?

 <!-- <SimpleExplanationSnippet> -->

 The Client Access Code system is like giving your best customers a special membership card.

 Imagine you run a coffee shop:

 - New customers have to fill out a loyalty card application
 - But regular customers just show their membership number
 - The cashier instantly knows who they are and their usual order

 That's exactly what our access code system does for job postings!

 <!-- </SimpleExplanationSnippet> -->

 ## How Does It Work?

 <!-- <StepByStepProcessSnippet> -->

-### For Existing Clients:
+### For Existing Clients

 1. **They Get a Special Code**
    - Each client company receives a unique 8-character code